Rawanduz, a town in Iraqi Kurdistan, is a true gem and Iraq’s best-kept secret.

 Rawanduz City is situated 107 kilometers northeast of Erbil.
 Its name comes from the poet Rawn and the word Duz, which means Citadel or Tower.

-The city is surrounded by mountains: Korek Mountain to the south, Hindren Mountain to the north, Zozik Mountain to the west of Rawanduz, and Bradasot Mountain to the east.
+Mountains surround the city: Korek Mountain to the south, Hindren Mountain to the north, Zozik Mountain to the west of Rawanduz, and Bradasot Mountain to the east.

 5 reasons why this should be on every hiker’s bucket list:

-1. The surreal feeling of being in Iraq, but it looks like Switzerland.
+- The surreal feeling of being in Iraq, but it looks like Switzerland.

 2. Not many foreign visitors have been to this place!
 It is relatively unknown.